esthesis-iot/esthesis-core/setup/dev/README.md

 Notes:

-- esthesis requires a cluster of MongoDB nodes as it uses transactions.
-The above chart will create two MongoDB pods.
 - The above chart will also create a MongoDB `esthesis` user and a database `esthesis`.
 - Liquibase requires `collMod` permission, so `esthesis` user is assigned `dbAdmin`.